 Contactless payment has become the norm and is predicted to rise further in 2020 as the card industry has committed to increase the number of locations where consumers can use contactless payment.
-With 2/3 of UK adults now using contactless payments and over 7.4 billion of payments being made with contactless debit or credit cards according to UK Finance, 2019, it is often the preferred method of payment and can often be cheaper than Oyster cards when travelling on Transport for London (TfL).
+2/3 of UK adults now use contactless payments, over 7.4 billion payments being made yearly, according to UK Finance, 2019 and it is often the preferred method of payment and can often be cheaper than Oyster cards when travelling on Transport for London (TfL).

 Are Contactless cards safe?

-With the £30 safeguarding spending limit and restricted number of contactless transaction you can make before a pin is requested, contactless cards are pretty safe but you could still see a couple of hundred come out of your account if a thief were to pinch your card.
+A £30 safeguarding spending limit and restricted number of contactless transactions you can make before a pin is requested, helps make contactless cards safe but you could still see a couple of hundred come out of your account if a thief were to pinch your card.

 How to stay safe with a contactless card

 With the £45 limit and chip and pin activated after a certain amount of transactions, skimming is still a risk.

 Skimming is when someone uses a reader to steal key card details from your contactless card but in order for this to be successful they would have to be painfully close to you and your card in order to pick up the details.

 Thankfully the risks of skimming are low so RFID protection isn’t a necessity but It is recommended that you do the following:

 - Keep your purses and wallets in secure places.
 Back pockets and coat pockets is a playground in busy crowds, therefore it is recommenced you put them in inside coat pockets and bags with zips.
 It is reported that busy cities such as Barcelona have high levels of pickpocketing so you should always be alert.